Arijeet10/Property-Management-App/README.md

   -Unzip the file and open in a code editor

-  -install the necessary dependencies(note:node.js should be installed in the pc)
+  -install the required dependencies(note:node.js should be installed in the pc)

     npm install

   -after installing the dependencies run the app

     npm start